-A. Russell Chandler, III and Kathryn Petralia, the incumbent nominees for election as director, will be reelected if more votes are cast "For" than are cast "Against" them.
-If more votes are cast Against, the nominee is required to submit their resignation subject to acceptance by the Board of Directors (the "Board").
+With respect to Proposal 1 - THE ELECTION OF ONE DIRECTOR TO THE BOARD OF DIRECTORS TO SERVE UNTIL THE 2027 ANNUAL MEETING, J. Leland Strange, the incumbent nominee for election as director, will be reelected if more votes are cast "for" than are cast "against" such nominee.
+If more votes are cast "against", the nominee is required to submit their resignation subject to acceptance by the Board of Directors (the "Board").
 The other members of the Board will determine the action to be taken with respect to the resignation and will publicly announce their decision and the rationale therefor.